michaljuhas/questionnaire-synculario/README.md

 The purpose of this questionnaire is to better understand your **values, abilities, and skills.**

 1. **First, you will tell us more about your values**
-   * Do we share the same core values?
+   * Let's find out if we share the same core values.
 1. **Second, you will uncover some of your key abilities**
    * What are your strengths?
 Weaknesses?
-   * What kind of person are you?
+   * What kind of projects do you want to work on?
 1. **Third, you will shed some light on your current skillset**
    * Demonstrate you are strong technically and able to learn fast